 Acquisitions and Mergers

-The announcement of the financial support of our principal shareholder is important to the Company.
-This combined with our license assets, makes us a very attractive partner in all potential partnerships, mergers, and acquisitions within the USA.
-We will keep shareholders fully informed of any meaningful developments in this area as soon as possible.
+We consider the decision to delist the Company from AIM will make the Company more attractive for potential partnerships, mergers, and acquisitions, most likely within the USA.
+We will keep shareholders fully informed of any developments in this area.